 In the meantime I hope you enjoy browsing the site.

-Community engagement art projects made with various groups across the community
+Community engagement art projects made with various groups and abilities

 Artwork commissioned by individuals and companies